 Once you have built confidence back in your beloved computer, and forget to save every 3 seconds.
 The Blue Screen of Death returns.
 Knowing fully that your confidence was high.
 And that the work you had been doing would be lost forever.

 I’m not saying I’m anti-PC, or that I am the love child of Steve Jobs and pray to all things Apple.
 But as a recent convert to iOs and all things Mac.
 There is a clear difference in functionality, stability, and dare I say, confidence.

 I don’t fear my Mac crashing, even when I’m running multiple software programs that would have otherwise caused my PC to pick itself up and throw itself out the window.
 “Honestly officer, I had no hand in helping that PC take that fateful fall!”

-Not only do we have the safety net of not fearing our Mac’s might crash at any given moment, but I don’t have to spend the annual GDP of a small South American country in purchasing Anti-Virus software.
-Apple, up to this point in time, have been virtually free of viruses for the retail end user.
+Not only do we have the safety net of not fearing our Mac’s might crash at any given moment.
+But I don’t have to spend the annual GDP of a small South American country purchasing Anti-Virus software.
+Apple, up to this point in time, has been virtually free of viruses for the retail end user.

 Midway through 2014, there were reports of malware that had been targeting Apple products.
 In particular, iPhones, iPads and Macs.
-Of course this was headline news as it had never been reported before, causing a “deer in the headlights” scenario for all Apple consumers as none new what to do.
+Of course this was headline news as it had never been reported before.
+Causing a “deer in the headlights” scenario for all Apple consumers as none knew what to do.

 Hmmmm – Are we all living a lie when it comes to our information security?